The Perfect Cycling Balance

 Our first ride takes us across the quiet ‘balcony road’ to the west of Alpe d’Huez before descending to the Barrage du Verney, where we begin to climb our first big col. The ride up to the Col de la Croix de Fer is long, with some steep stretches, but the views that hit you once you exit into the high alpine meadows near the top are more than worth the effort.
 The Col du Glandon is a short jog off the main climb, with magnificent views down into the Maurienne Valley.

 Ride: Alpe d’Huez.
 Approximately 50 km and 1800 m of ascent.

 A Tour de France victory on Alpe d’Huez immortalizes a pro cyclist, as is evidenced by the names of its conquerors on each and every 21 hairpin turn.
-You will be following in the pedal strokes of Fausto Coppi, Bernard Hinault and Iban Mayo on The Alpe, but before we get to it you have a wonderfully-scenic ride along the ‘eastern balcony’, before descending down to the valley floor where the climb of Alpe d’Huez begins.
+You will be following in the pedal strokes of Fausto Coppi, Bernard Hinault and Thibault Pinot on The Alpe, but before we get to it you have a wonderfully-scenic ride along the ‘eastern balcony’, before descending down to the valley floor where the climb of Alpe d’Huez begins.